Rich fudge brownies swirled with creamy and rich cheesecake.

 Below is just a little breakdown with pictures on how to make the brownies, full recipe with instructions are at the bottom of this blog post!

-Of course!
-Simply double all of the ingredients and bake the brownies in a 9×13″ pan, or bake them in two 8″ square pans.
+Of course – simply double all of the ingredients and bake the brownies in a 9×13″ pan, or bake them in two 8″ square pans.
 Be sure to keep an eye on the brownies if baking in a different sized pan, as the bake times may vary.
+If you’re looking for a smaller batch of these brownies, you can check out my small batch brownies here!

 Because these brownies have a cheesecake filling on them, you’re going to need to store them in the fridge.
 Store them in an airtight container in the fridge, and they’ll be good for up to 1 week.